zold-io/zold/README.md

 ZOLD principles include:

+  * The entire code base is open source
   * There is only one issuer: [Zerocracy, Inc.](http://www.zerocracy.com)
-  * The only way to get ZOLD is to earn it (or to buy from someone)
+  * There is no mining; the only way to get ZOLD is to earn it
-  * <del>[Zerocracy](http://www.zerocracy.com) guarantees to buy back for $1/ZOLD</del>
-  * No history of transactions
-  * Consistency is guaranteed by protocols, not immutability of data structures
-  * The entire code base is open source
+  * The wallet no.0 belongs to the issuer and may have a negative balance
+  * A wallet is an XML file
+  * There is no central ledger, each wallet has its own personal ledger
   * The network of communicating nodes maintains wallets of users
-  * Each node has a Trust Rank (TR), as an integer (negatives mean no trust)
-  * The wallet no.0 belongs to the issuer and may have a negative balance
+  * Anyone can add a node to the network
+  * A mediator, a node that processes a payment, gets 0.16% of it

 ## How to Use